feng-li/movingknots/LEGACY_R.md

 - regenerating R parity fixtures in `tests/fixtures`,
 - checking details that have not yet been ported to Python.

-## What Not To Do

-Do not treat the R package as the primary runtime path for new work.
-Avoid broad R refactors, formatting sweeps, or behavior changes unless the task is explicitly about:

-- fixture generation,
-- reproducing a paper result,
-- validating a Python port against the original implementation.
+## Development Priority

-Normal development should prioritize:
+Normal development should prioritize the current root-level Python structure:

-- Python package API in `movingknots`,
+- package API in `movingknots/`,
-- Python tests in `tests`,
+- tests in `tests/`,
-- runnable examples in `examples`,
+- runnable examples in `examples/`,
 - Python documentation in `README.md`.

+Avoid broad R refactors, formatting sweeps, or behavior changes unless the task is explicitly about fixture generation, reproducing a paper result, or validating the Python port against the original implementation.

 ## Fixture Regeneration